mmistakes/minimal-mistakes/_posts/2014-11-04-github-as-your-project-management-tool.md

 ![Github Labels Screenshot]({{site.url}}/images/githublabels.png)

 #### Milestones
-Issue we'll be the core of hour project management, they will be our tasks and it's important to keep them organized.
+Issues we'll be the core of hour project management, they will be our tasks and it's important to keep them organized.
 We've seen that labels allows us to tag them in terms of status, priority, type,...
 We can easily have either an idea of the most priority issues to work on, or the recent bugs related with UI but it doesn't allow to **group different issues because they have something in common**.
-The grouping reason might be related with the versioning but might be related with a refactor, or even with a redesign.
+The grouping reason might not only be related with the versioning but might be related with a refactor too, or even with a redesign.
 Think about Milestones like a bag with a well defined **purpose** that you are going to cover ussing the issues you are going to put inside.

 ![Github Labels Screenshot]({{site.url}}/images/githubmilestones.png)